ibm-cloud-docs/containers/cs_locations.md

 {:download: .download}
 {:preview: .preview}

 # Locations
 {: #regions-and-zones}

 You can deploy {{site.data.keyword.containerlong}} clusters worldwide.
 When you create a cluster, its resources remain in the location that you deploy the cluster to.
-To work with your cluster, you can access the Kubernetes Service via a global API endpoint.
+To work with your cluster, you can access the service via a global API endpoint.
 {:shortdesc}

 ![{{site.data.keyword.containerlong_notm}} locations](images/locations.png)